Do Local Authorities offer any financial assistance for children with vision impairment?

 Respite Care

-Your Local Authority may offer Short Breaks or Shared Care to allow parents and carers the chance to relax or spend time with others, knowing that their child is in safe hands.
-This could be with a Foster carer or at a children's residential care centre.
+Your local authority may offer Short Breaks or Shared Care to allow parents and carers the chance to relax or spend time with others, knowing that their child is in safe hands.
+This could be with a foster carer or at a children's residential care centre.

 Direct payments